mohanmca/professional_certification/aws-dva-c02/aws_db/5_1_aws_db_database_anki.md

 * Supports 5.5, 5.6, 5.7 and 8.0
 * Four instance types - micro-instances, general purpose, memory optimized, and the burstable
 * Can create read replicas of database and deploy those across more than one availability zone, using the multi-AZ feature of MySQL and RDS.
-* Increase the size of your database storage on the fly, with zero down time.
+* Increase the size of your database storage on the fly, with zero downtime.
 * Point-in-time restore and snapshot restore features for InnoDB storage engine.
 * MariaDB also supported